vsoch/caliper/docs/getting_started/user-guide.rst

         metric.get_results()

+Each metric can choose to return one or both levels of results.
-For example, an entry in group results might look like this:
+For example, an entry in the changedlines group results might look like this:

 .. code:: console